 — Rand Fishkin (@randfish) June 14, 2018

-What if you could build a brand with more search volume than your main non-branded keywords, like so:
+Aim to build a brand with more search volume than your main non-branded keywords, like so:

 Or a tech-specific example:

-So how do you build a brand that people love talking about and which then makes it much easier to generate new leads and clients (and revenue!)?
+So how do you build a brand that people love talking about and which then makes it much easier to generate new leads and clients–and revenue?